Join us in Scottsdale at Funk Beach

 6:15 - 7:20 - 8:25 - 9:30

-*No team ever plays more than 2 of the 9:30 time slots, and plays a variety of the other slots.
+*No team ever plays more than 2 of the 9:30 time slots, and all play a variety of all of the four times.

 6:15 - 7:20 - 8:25 - 9:30

-*No team ever plays more than 2 of the 9:30 time slots, and plays a variety of the other slots.
+*No team ever plays more than 2 of the 9:30 time slots, and all play a variety of all of the four times.

 Little Kahuna Intermediate